YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 Furthermore, it seems that it is only enabled by default on two mainstream GNU/Linux distributions: Fedora and Ubuntu.
-In both cases, user support resources are full of people having problemd with `systemd-networkd` including very slow responses that are solved when the user disables the services and instead uses `/etc/resolv.conf` to configure DNS resolution.
+In both cases, user support resources are full of people having problems with `systemd-networkd` including very slow responses that are solved when the user disables the services and instead uses `/etc/resolv.conf` to configure DNS resolution.